Ronitkothari22/distributed-video-processing/backend/README.md

 - Failed processing attempts are reported via status endpoints
 - WebSocket connections are automatically cleaned up
 - RabbitMQ connection issues are handled gracefully
+- Video codec compatibility issues are handled with fallback options
+- HTTP range request parsing errors are handled with appropriate status codes

+## Browser Compatibility

+The system is designed to ensure maximum browser compatibility:

+1. **Video Format Conversion**:
+   - Videos are processed to use H.264/AAC, supported by all modern browsers
+   - Multiple fallback codecs are attempted if the primary codec fails

+2. **Streaming Support**:
+   - Proper implementation of HTTP range requests for efficient streaming
+   - Appropriate MIME types for different video formats
+   - Cache-control headers to improve playback performance

+3. **CORS Support**:
+   - All API endpoints include appropriate CORS headers
+   - The WebSocket server accepts connections from allowed origins

 ## Contributing